Alleged Russian Agent Maria Butina Met With Former Trump Aide During 2016 Campaign

-Alleged Russian agent Maria Butina socialized with a former Trump campaign aide during the last weeks of the 2016 presidential campaign, according to The Washington Post.
+Am alleged Russian agent, Maria Butina, socialized with a former Trump campaign aide during the last weeks of the 2016 presidential campaign, according to the Washington Post.

-Gordon issued a statement in response to The Washington Post story, stating, “it seems the Maria Butina saga is basically a sensationalized clickbait story meant to smear a steady stream of Republicans and NRA members she reportedly encountered over the past few years,” according to New York Magazine.
+Gordon issued a statement in response to The Washington Post story, refuting the claims.

+“It seems the Maria Butina saga is basically a sensationalized clickbait story meant to smear a steady stream of Republicans and NRA members she reportedly encountered over the past few years,” he said, according to New York Magazine.

 Prosecutors allege that Butina, 29, was directed by a Russian official to get involved in U.S. politics while she was a graduate student at American University.
 Butina publicly asked Trump about his views on Russia during a campaign event.